poeyahay/AFib_PGS/README.md

 #### Resources and Runtime:

-- 8 CPUs
+- 16 CPUs
-- ~10 GB of memory
+- ~70 GB of memory
-- Typical runtime of ~5-10 minutes
+- Typical runtime of ~4.5 hours

 This script was also run on a HPC cluster, after installation of the SBayesRC software [(v0.2.6)](https://github.com/zhilizheng/SBayesRC)